microsoft/Product-Recommendations/doc/api-reference.md

 recommendations.
 To start training a model one must first upload usage data, and optionally a catalog and evaluation files, to the new blob storage account created by the preconfigured solution.

 Training a new model is an asynchronous operation.
-The response to this HTTP request containe a *Location* header that reference the newly created model, as well as the model in the body of the response.
+The response to this HTTP request contains a *Location* header that reference the newly created model, as well as the model in the body of the response.
 You can use the [Get Model API](#get-model-information) to query for the model training status along with other model information.